catamphetamine/react-pages/README.md

     // (only needed if using `authentication` cookie feature) cookies,

-    // Performs HTTP redirect to a URL redirect,

     // The rest optional parameters are the same
     // as for webpage server and are all optional
   },